A feature film made deep in the New Mexico desert with $1,000 and a 4 person filmmaking team.

 "Two young women embark on an adventure to save their careers, only to discover that they must save themselves."

-This movie would be shot for as little as possible.
+The Goal: Shoot a movie for as cheap as possible.
 Under $1,000 to be exact.

-Upon returning to LA, they brought on more passionate collaborators: editor Lex Benedict, composer Sean Barrett, and a whole group of friends who would help fill out the world of this micro-budget movie.
+Upon returning to LA, they brought on more passionate collaborators: editor Lex Benedict, composer Sean Barrett, sound designer/mixer Sam Read, and post FX rockstar Andrew Muto, and a whole group of friends who would help fill out the world of this micro-budget movie.

-Stay tuned for "At Your Own Risk" coming in 2017!
+Stay tuned for "At Your Own Risk" coming fall of 2017!

 John KD Graham